Reinforced Generation of Combinatorial Structures: Hardness of Approximation: Introduction

-{We began with a code snippet containing a brute-force implementation of the verifier, using AlphaEvolve to iteratively improve its runtime.
-The main challenge we faced was ensuring that the evolved snippets were correct, in the sense of being functionally equivalent to the original verifier.
-We found that the following two ideas sufficed to achieve large speedups while maintaining correctness. \begin{itemize} \item We used prior code snippets $\codesn_{\texttt{old}}$, whose correctness has already been verified, to evaluate synthetically generated gadgets.
-We compare the outputs of a new candidate $\codesn_{\texttt{new}}$ to this dataset to ensure that it is also correct. \item We used a separate LLM as a judge to ensure that all candidates $\codesn_{\texttt{new}}$ are correct implementations of the verifier. \end{itemize} We prompted AlphaEvolve to improve the execution time of the verifier, while ensuring that it passes the two correctness tests above.
+We prompted AlphaEvolve to improve the execution time of the verifier, while ensuring that it passes various correctness checks.
 To our surprise, AlphaEvolve improved the running time by $\speedupfour$ for our final $\maxcut{4}$ gadget of size $m=19$, and by a similar factor for our final $\maxcut{3}$ gadget of size $m=14$.
-Furthermore, we found the improved versions to be provably correct by human inspection (given there was a possibility of being correct only on the synthetic dataset).
+We used human inspection to verify the correctness of these improved verifiers (given their possibility of being correct only on synthetically generated gadgets used for correctness checks).
 The improvement came from a number of system-level improvements together with a branch-and-bound strategy to prune many of the $\Omega(k^m)$ constraints.

-We emphasize that our theorems do not depend on the correctness of these improved verifiers; even though our AlphaEvolve computations internally use them, the gadgets found by AlphaEvolve were verified using a brute-force algorithm that explicitly checks all $\Omega(k^m)$ constraints. }
+We discuss this in more detail in~\Cref{sec:fasterVerification}.